 Scholarship applications will be available at all public and private high schools in the City of Suffolk no later than February 1 of each year.
 Anyone currently enrolled as a full-time student in an accredited college or university in the United States may request an application directly from the Suffolk Foundation.
 Once the application has been completed the application may be electronically or physically delivered to the Suffolk Foundation but must be received no later than the last business day of March.
 Applications received after 12 noon on the last work day of March will not be considered.

-Download the Ossie & Thomas F. Blair, Jr. Scholarship Application here or call (757) 923-9090 to have an application mailed to you.
+Beginning February 1, you can fill out an application online here, or call (757) 923-9090 to have an application mailed to you.

 U.S. Post Mail Address for Application Submission:

 110 West Finney Avenue, Suite 100

 Suffolk, VA 23434